harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 This option is recommended for small, limited-scale builds, such as one-off builds on your local machine.
 It is commonly used to build custom apps that have specific build machine requirements, such as legacy Windows apps that must be built on a custom Windows VM.

-Self-hosted local build infrastructure is available with all CI plans.
+Self-managed local build infrastructure is available with all CI plans.
 To learn more, go to [Set up a local runner build infrastructure](./define-a-docker-build-infrastructure.md).

 ### Kubernetes clusters